 Setup an awesome Salesforce developer environment with Sublime Text 3

 Why Sublime Text 3 ?I’ve been working with Force.com for about 2 years, and always using Eclipse+Force.com IDE（See here, Eclipse Force.com IDE Installation）as my development environment.
-I don’t think it is difficult to use, but it could more friendly.
+I don’t think it is really difficult to use, but it could be more friendly.
 For example:

 1. It doesn’t support APEX and VF assist

 ※Seriously?!
 This looks like using Emeditor to write Perl code, if without assist.

 ※Eclipse crashes occasionally, once you try to reopen it, you have to take the risk that the source code on Force.com may be overwrited with local.

 Recently,I’ve tried Sublime Text 3 and deeply moved by it’s light, so lightly!

 The installation package only has 10MB, and the Eclipse has about 400MB, then you can know how slick it can be in seconds.

 In this post, I want to share you that how to setup an awesome Force.com development environment with Sublime Text 3.

 1. Install Sublime Text 3Download Sublime Text 3 and install it